Nudelreaktor/pyNTURGB-D_Extraction_v1/README.md

 2) We need at least a minimum amount of memory for the procedure.
 	First of all, it's possible to compute the full chain with 8 Gb of Ram, but we don't recommend it.
-	If this will be successful depends strongly on the systems memory handling strategy and on the task(s) you will do besides the dataset computation.
+	It depends strongly on the systems memory handling strategy and on the task(s) you will do besides the dataset computation if this will be successful . ( Coffee would be a good idea because coffee is always a good idea. )
-	( Coffee would be a good idea because coffee is always a good idea. ) To prevent some lost hours of computation time without a sufficient result we've defined minimal specifications.
+	To prevent some lost hours of computation time without a sufficient result we've defined minimal specifications.

 	We recommend: